Murder of Christelle Bancourt: Disappearance

-Christelle Bancourt had gone missing at around 6:20 pm on June 10, 1982 while she was close to the "Le Bois Fleuri" social services agency while she was going to the dentist.
+Christelle Bancourt went missing at around 6:20 pm on June 10, 1982, near the Le Bois Fleuri social services agency where she was going to the dentist.
 No one saw or heard anything.

 Bancourt murdered after being kidnapped

 Marletta had said that he went to the Bois Fleuri foyer, where he saw Christelle.
 Then, he said, he came back some time later and saw the girl again.
 Christian Marletta, who knew her, offered to bring her home and a few minutes later they had a slight accident, during which Christelle fell and passed out.

-Christian Marletta brings Christelle home to take care of her.
-He puts her on her bed and Christelle looks at him strangely because she knows she shouldn't be there.
-Then seized with a feeling of panic, Christian Marletta, according to his confession, would have strangled Christelle until she was no longer breathing.
+Marletta said that he brought Christelle home to take care of her.
+He put her on the bed and that Christelle looked at him strangely because she knew she shouldn't be there.
+Then, according to his confession, Marletta was seized with a feeling of panic and strangled Christelle until she was no longer breathing.
 He then allegedly took her to the bathroom to undress her, then decided to skin her body with knives and a chopper.
-On the other hand, Christian Marletta denies the rape, when the police tell him that Christelle has been raped.
+When the police told him that Christelle had been raped, Marletta denied raping her.

-Christian Marletta says at the same time that he left the garbage bags in the parking lot of a supermarket and that the other garbage bags were thrown into the sea at Pointe Rouge, south of Marseille.
-The police searched the Bay for hours, but found nothing.

 Investigation

-In the meantime, a week after Christelle's disappearance, a human trunk was discovered in a garbage bag in the parking lot of the Carrefour le Merlan hypermarket, about ten kilometers from the "Le Bois Fleuri" home.
-The autopsy shows that the trunk would belong to a girl aged 8 to 10 years: even if Christelle was 12 years old, she was younger than her age.
-Moreover, the young girl would have been raped and sodomized and the butchering allows to affirm that it is a professional who carried out this work.
+A week after Christelle's disappearance, a human trunk was discovered in a garbage bag in the parking lot of the Carrefour le Merlan hypermarket, about ten kilometers from the Le Bois Fleuri building.
+The autopsy showed that the trunk belonged to a young girl.
+Moreover, the young girl had been raped and sodomized, and the butchering showed that it was a professional who carried out this work.

-The police then go to seek out suspect Christian Marletta.
-After being questioned, he denies being responsible for Christelle's disappearance.
-The police then take him to the morgue to confront him with Christelle's body Back at the Police Station, the police presented him with the garbage bags in which Christelle's trunk was discovered.
-Christian Marletta admits that these trash bags belong to him and confesses to having murdered Christelle.
+The police then sought out suspect Christian Marletta.
+After being questioned, he denied being responsible for Christelle's disappearance.
+The police then took Marletta to the morgue to confront him with Christelle's body.
+Back at the Police Station, the police presented him with the garbage bags in which Christelle's body was discovered.
+Marletta confessed that the trash bags belonged to him, and confessed to having murdered Christelle.